Tokyo Revengers: Plot

 In 2017, Takemichi Hanagaki, a 26-year-old freeter, discovers that his former girlfriend, Hinata Tachibana, and her younger brother Naoto have been murdered by the Tokyo Manji Gang.
 The following day, as he returns from work, an unknown assailant pushes him onto a train platform.
 Facing imminent death, he is suddenly transported twelve years into the past, to 2005, during his middle school years.
-Naoto later deduces that physical contact between them triggers Takemichi's time leaps.

 In the past, Takemichi finds his friends coerced into underground fights orchestrated by Kiyomasa, a member of the Tokyo Manji Gang.
 His growing friendship with Mikey alters the present, preventing Akkun, one of his friends, from being imprisoned—though Akkun later takes his own life out of fear.
 Realizing the gang poses a greater threat than he anticipated, Takemichi witnesses the Tokyo Manji Gang declare war on the rival Moebius group to avenge Pah-chin's friend.
 He also learns that Draken, Mikey's second-in-command, will be killed, leading to Mikey's descent into brutality.
 Though Takemichi reconciles their conflict, the gang is ambushed by Moebius, led by Shūji Hanma of Valhalla.
 The attack is revealed to be a betrayal by Peh-yan, angered over Pah-chin's arrest, while Kiyomasa stabs Draken for humiliating him.
 The Tokyo Manji Gang emerges victorious, Draken survives, and Takemichi defeats Kiyomasa.

 Returning to the present, Takemichi finds Hinata and his friends still dead, with Tetta Kisaki having transformed the gang into a violent syndicate.
 Back in 2005, Kisaki exploits Pah-chin's absence to become a division captain.
 Mikey promises to expel Kisaki if Takemichi retrieves Baji, who had faked his defection to investigate Kisaki.
 Takemichi joins the gang under Takashi Mitsuya and uncovers Mikey's unresolved hatred for Kazutora, who killed Mikey's brother, Shinichiro, years prior.
 He also learns Kisaki formed Valhalla intending for Mikey to lead it, with the Tokyo Manji Gang eventually merging into Valhalla after a decisive battle on October 31, 2005—Bloody Halloween.
 Though the gang wins, Baji dies, but Takemichi prevents Mikey from killing Kazutora, who surrenders to the police.